-To illustrate the influence of crustal structure on the dispersion of crustal higher modes for different structural and tectonic provinces, we use one-dimensional vertical profiles from a 3-D seismic model (Shapiro & Ritzwoller, 2002) at selected locations.
-The selected shearvelocity profiles are presented in Figure 2.
-Group velocity curves for Rayleigh and Love waves for the fundamental mode and the first several overtones are presented in Figure 3.
+To illustrate the influence of crustal structure on the dispersion of crustal higher modes for different structural and tectonic provinces, we use 1-D vertical profiles from a 3-D seismic model (Shapiro & Ritzwoller 2002) at selected locations.
+The selected shear velocity profiles are presented in Fig. 2.
+Group velocity curves for Rayleigh and Love waves for the fundamental mode and the first several overtones for the Kazakh platform are presented in Fig. 3.
 Note that the second and higher overtone speeds for Rayleigh and Love waves are similar and are, therefore, hard to separate and measure directly.
-Parts of the fundamental and first overtone modes, however, are well separated from other modes and are measurable.
+Parts of the fundamental and first-overtone modes, however, are well separated from other modes and are measurable.
 This is the reason we concentrate in this paper on observations of the first Rayleigh and Love crustal overtones in addition to the fundamental modes.